celsoavila/factor-fund/README.md

-Factor Fund — Factor-based & ML-driven Equity Strategy
+# Factor Fund — Factor-based & ML-driven Equity Strategy

-This repository presents a clean, modular and production-style research pipeline for a systematic equity strategy combining risk factors and machine learning.
+This repository presents a clean, modular and production-style research pipeline
+for a systematic equity strategy combining **risk factors** and **machine learning**.

-⚠️ All datasets used in this repository are synthetic or anonymized.
+> ⚠️ All datasets used in this repository are synthetic or anonymized.
-The goal of this project is to serve as a public showcase of methodology, architecture, and code quality for professional and academic purposes.
+> The goal of this project is to serve as a **public showcase** of methodology,
+> architecture, and code quality for professional and academic purposes.

+---

-🔧 Pipeline Overview
+## 🔧 Pipeline Overview

-The project is structured into five modules (M1–M5):
+The project is structured into **five modules (M1–M5)**:

 M1 — Data Preparation
 M2 — Prediction Model